 Most people in the United States have access to water straight from the faucet in their homes and public places such as restaurants and cafes.
 But, what is in the stuff we drink every day?

 What is its source?
 Are the treatments effective?
 And, is it safe to drink?

 In this article, we'll be taking an in-depth look at the quality and content of drinking water in the United States, investigating its sources, filtration processes, and how it measures up to bottled or filtered options.

 Read on to find out more about this essential — but often overlooked — diet staple.

 What is in Tap Water & And Is It Safe to Drink?

-Before we delve into the details of this topic, it's crucial to note that, in general, tap water is relatively safe for consumption in the U.S.
+Before we delve into the details of this topic, it's crucial to note that, in general, water from the average tap is relatively safe for consumption in the U.S.

 Should I Drink Tap Water?

 According to a report by the Natural Resources Defense Council (NRDC), 85% of the U.S. population has access to safe drinking water.
 That leaves 15% affected by contaminants in their tap supply.

 According to Neilsen Research Corporation, the most common contaminants in water after filtration and treatment include: